snowplow/marketing-attribution-accelerator/content/_index.md

 gantt
         dateFormat  HH-mm
         axisFormat %H:%M
         section 1.
+Upload
+        30min       :upload, 00-00, 30m
+        section 2.
 Model
         2h          :model, after upload, 2h
-        section 2.
+        section 3.
 Visualise
         10min          :visualise, after model, 10m
-        section 3.
+        section 4.
 Track
         1h          :track, after visualise, 1h
-        section 4.
+        section 5.
 Enrich
         1h          :enrich, after track, 1h
-        section 5.
+        section 6.
 Next steps
         1h          :next steps, after enrich, 1h

 {{</mermaid >}}
+You can use the provided sample data to follow steps 1-3.
+If you have your own website or single page application, you can also follow steps 4-6 to run fractribution analysis on your own data.
 ***

 #### Prerequisites

-- It is assumed that you have either already run the [snowplow-web](https://hub.getdbt.com/snowplow/snowplow_web/latest/) dbt package, or have a snowplow_web_page_views and Snowplow events tables already in your data warehouse.
-If not, we recommend following the first two steps of the [Advanced Analytics for Web](https://docs.snowplow.io/accelerators/web) accelerator.
+- It is assumed that you are already familiar with the [snowplow-web](https://hub.getdbt.com/snowplow/snowplow_web/latest/) dbt package, or have a snowplow_web_page_views and Snowplow events table already in your data warehouse.
+If not, we recommend completing the [Advanced Analytics for Web](https://docs.snowplow.io/accelerators/web) accelerator.

 **Modeling**
 - dbt CLI installed / dbt Cloud account available